hiroki-chen/picachv-proof/README.md

 * `policy_ffi`: the FFI module of policy-compliant executors for the time being.
 * `policy_algebra`: the algebraic structures for encoding policies.

+## Note

+This branch `teaclave-sgx` is made for compilation with teaclave-sgx-sdk-v2.0.0.

 ## Known Issues

 * rustc will generate different `TypeId`s for generics when crates are not compiled in a bundle, even if the generics have the same type.
 Thus, `std::any::Any` cannot be downcast in safe Rust.
 The workaround is simple but a little bit of hacky: we bypass the security check and switch to nightly Rust to enable the feature `downcast_unchecked`.